arkaan27/data-engineering-pipeline/README.md

 Language used: Python

+# Summary
+This pipeline focuses on processing of FHIR data and converting it into a readable format.

+It consists of the following components:

+1. Data_upload_S3 - This component is run whenever you have data arriving at your local center to upload data to S3
+2. Data_upload_WandB - This component is used when you have an existing data in S3 & want to link it to the pipeline for access
+3. Data_processing- The main component which separates the JSON files based on resource types
+4. Database_upload- This component is used to upload the processed data to MongoDB database

+Each file has its own environment it creates for running operations.

 # Scope

 This pipeline is able to separate any JSON format FHIR data to separate files based on resource types.